calebjcourtney/EmsiApiPy/README.md

 You will need to change the `foo` and `bar` values to what was provided by the Emsi API support team, and rename the file to `permissions.py`.

 Make sure that the EmsiApiPy folder is accessible from your [`PYTHONPATH`](https://bic-berkeley.github.io/psych-214-fall-2016/using_pythonpath.html).
 You will know you've set it up correctly if you can run `import EmsiApiPy` from within your python environment.

+# Testing
+Tests can be run with `pytest tests/runTests.py`.
+Please be aware that this is testing all of the functions as they query the API, and this may take some time to run.
+Additionally, if you don't have access to some APIs, not all the tests will pass.
+Functionality may be added in the future to skip tests for APIs that you don't have access to.

 # Usage
 ## Core LMI Usage Examples